Investing in the Next Generation of Educators

 Preparation Matters!

-EDHUBNY brings highly-developed new educators to educational communities across NYS using an innovative Registered Apprenticeship Program (RAP) model, approved through the NYS Department of Labor State Apprenticeship Agency.
+EDHUBNY brings highly-developed new educators to educational communities and childcare settings across NYS using an innovative Registered Apprenticeship Program (RAP) model, approved through the NYS Department of Labor State Apprenticeship Agency.
 Apprenticeships offer increased equity and access through an earn-as-you-learn model, providing paid employment with potential tuition assistance.

 RAPs address the disconnect between studied theory, learned practice and career expectations by embedding the related instruction in daily collaboration with experienced educators for at least one full academic year.